hixio-mh/qftest-plugin/README.md

 ##### Directory structure

-Using a well defined runlog directory is needed to identify the produced run logs.
+Using a well-defined runlog directory is needed to identify the produced runlogs.
 It also sets up a consistent interface to other Jenkins plugins:

 The general structure is as follows:<br/>
-* `<reportDirectory>/qrz`: QF-Test run logs.
+* `<reportDirectory>/qrz`: QF-Test runlogs.
 They are automatically attached to the current Jenkins build.
 * `<reportDirectory>/html`: QF-Test html report.
 Internally, its processed further by the Jenkins `publishHTML` plugin.
 * `<reportDirectory>/junit`: QF-Test junit report.
 Can be processed further by the Jenkins `junit` plugin.